Give Us a Call 844.670.1078

 The Differences Between Camera Equipment Insurance and Photographer Insurance

-For example, an annual photographer insurance plan from FFI gives you general and product liability coverage.
-This means that, if someone gets injured or their property gets damaged as a result of your negligence, you may be covered if they try and sue.
+An annual photographer insurance plan from FFI gives you general and product liability coverage.
+This means that if someone gets injured or their property gets damaged as a result of your negligence, you may be covered if they try and sue.
 While this is great, and also necessary, it protects you from outside claims against you.
 You still need protection for your own assets.

 A photography insurance plan with added equipment coverage protects you from both claims made against you as well as the cost to replace or repair damaged equipment.